 Another basic part of a Fort Myers rent-to-own agreement is a specific procedure to exercise the option stated in the lease.
 Options are financial contracts that give the holder rights to purchase an asset for the agreed-upon price without obligation.
 Exercising the option or enforcing your rights under the contract terms binds both parties to buying and selling the property.

 The Purchase and Sale Agreement must contain a valid legal description of the property, a basic part of a Fort Myers rent-to-own agreement.
 In addition, the description must be legally sufficient for the property to be transferred or mortgaged.
 The street address is not the legal description for use on a deed.
 Land records are not the same as the property tax records, and neither may be enough for the legal description required; the description on the existing deed is the most reliable source for your description.
 Most importantly, ensure that the information in your description matches your source exactly, down to each letter of each word and the punctuation used originally.

 Consideration is a legal term used in real estate that describes the value that will change hands as a part of an agreement, an obligation on the seller to sign and deliver the deed, and the buyer to pay the agreed-upon price.
 The agreement of both parties validates the agreement.
 The Purchase and Sale Agreement must have valid consideration as a basic part of a Fort Myers rent to own agreement in exchange for the property’s purchase price.
 Common types of consideration are money, real property, or a promise to perform some type of action.

-The pros at Core Real Estate Properties can help you fully understand the basic parts of a Fort Myers rent-to-own agreement and how they benefit you.
-Core Real Estate Properties can help you locate rent-to-own deals, and don’t forget to ask about our current inventory of the best rent-to-own properties available now in Fort Myers.
-Contact Core Real Estate Properties today at (239)360-3176!
+The pros at Core Real Estate Solutions can help you fully understand the basic parts of a Fort Myers rent-to-own agreement and how they benefit you.
+Core Real Estate Solutions can help you locate rent-to-own deals, and don’t forget to ask about our current inventory of the best rent-to-own properties available now in Fort Myers.
+Contact Core Real Estate Solutions today at (239)360-3176!